Follow @scope_views

 Summary

 The MT-130 setup remains an excellent starter set today, with everything you need and nothing you don’t: properly designed and executed to make it easy and pleasurable to use.
-The MT-130 is the scope the Tasco 11TE should have been.
-But then you can’t pick one up on EBay for fifty quid!
+It comes from the pre-goto era and you’d have to learn to align the mount and finder, but those are great skills to acquire anyway.

 The MT-130 is one of those scopes that’s just right: it is easy to use, gives great views and decent images even today.
 Highly recommended and not just for Tak’ collectors!